Safelist aggregation procedures

 Get-ContentFilterConfig | Format-List Enabled

-If the output shows the Enabled parameter to be
+If the output shows the Enabled property to be

 True, content filtering is enabled.
 If it isn't, run the following command to enable content filtering and the Content Filter agent on the Exchange server: